It’s Time to Make Food Fun Again!

 The Live Cooking Classes is where you get a chance to see everything you've learned applied in real time.
 It also gives you a chance to re-watch over and over again so that you can cook along.

-Every month, you will receive a new MONTHLY TECHNIQUE MODULE.
+Every month, you will receive a new COOKING TECHNIQUE MODULE.
 Each module will cover a specify topic or technique.
 The monthly modules are filled with videos, recipes, and informational documents to help you master the art of cooking.

 Inside of Eat Out At Home University there will be a LIVE COOKING CLASS each a month.
 The classes will be live so that you will be able to see recipes made in real time, get a deeper understanding of the techniques demonstrated, cook along and ask all of your questions.